 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
-Corrective actions have been taken to address findings and recommendations made in the preceding financial audit report
+There were no corrective actions made in the preceding financial audit report.